🔼The name Ehi: Summary

 The name Ehi appears to come from the word אח ('ah), meaning brother:

 For a meaning of the name Ehi, NOBSE Study Bible Name List goes with the adjective and reads Brotherly.
 Jones' Dictionary of Old Testament Proper Names sees in this name a possessive form and proposes My Brother.
-BDB Theological Dictionary doesn't offer a translation of this name and lists it alphabetically and not below a particular root (assuming that BDB does not suggest that this name means My Fire-Pot).
+BDB Theological Dictionary doesn't offer a translation of this name and lists it alphabetically and not below a particular root.